Bw3ll/sharem/README.md

 # Co-Authors and Contributors
-Dr. Bramwell Brizendine, Austin Babcock, Jake Hince, Shelby VandenHoek, Sascha Walker, Tarek Abdelmotaleb, Evan Read, Dylan Park, Kade Brost, and Aaron Baker.
+Dr. Bramwell Brizendine, Austin Babcock, Jake Hince, Shelby VandenHoek, Sascha Walker, Tarek Abdelmotaleb, Evan Read, Dylan Park, and Kade Brost.

 # Acknowledgement
 This research and some co-authors have been supported by NSA Grant H98230-20-1-0326.